 Each LifeStrategy fund offers cost-efficient exposure to a simple, diversified portfolio and is automatically rebalanced to maintain a specific asset allocation.
 At one end is the riskiest, LifeStrategy 100% Equity, which is solely invested in shares.
 LifeStrategy 20% Equity is most cautious in terms of its allocation with 20% shares and the rest in bonds.

 Bonds are usually less volatile because they represent loans to companies and institutions rather than an actual slice of a company in the case of shares.
-Broadly, the higher the allocation to equities the riskier the portfolio in terms of ups and downs, though (as noted below) there can be time periods that represent exceptions to this general rule.
+Broadly, the higher the allocation to equities the riskier the portfolio in terms of ups and downs, though there can be time periods that represent exceptions to this general rule.

 The set allocation of each fund saves the investor from rebalancing the weights of various funds or investment areas themselves.
 It prevents over or under-exposure to areas that do particularly well or badly, which helps prevent the risk level from drifting over time.
 All the funds in the range invest in a number of Vanguard's low-cost index trackers, providing access to thousands of international stocks and bonds across major markets to create a truly diverse portfolio.